 There are students who seemingly always do the right thing.
 But when you can specifically pinpoint one positive thing they’ve done and write about it on a note that they can take home, it means so much more.
 Celebrating hard work on a math problem, that they asked a friend to play at recess, or that they participated in a discussion means a lot to them – and their parents.

-Positive notes for students had the most significant impact on my students with challenging behaviors.
+Using encouraging notes had the most significant impact on my students with challenging behaviors.
 They were the ones who I’d see pulling out a note I wrote them months ago and reading it on a hard day.

-3 Benefits to Using Positive Notes for Students
+3 Benefits of Using Positive Notes for Students

 - Build a positive relationship with your students by letting them know that you notice them and their hard work.

 - Create a positive connection with parents by taking the time to recognize the amazing things their child is doing.

 - Help you notice great things your challenging students are doing and let them know how much you appreciate their efforts.